 Regulatory Compliance Checklist

-Application: commerce Document Title: Regulatory Compliance Checklist Date: April 2026 Prepared By: DocAgent — Automated Codebase Documentation Analysis Frameworks Assessed: GDPR · CCPA/CPRA · SOC 2 Type II · PCI-DSS v4.0 · WCAG 2.1 Level AA Methodology: ISO/IEC 27001:2022 Annex A · NIST Cybersecurity Framework v2.0
+Application: Commerce (Shopify/Next.js Storefront) Document Title: Regulatory Compliance Checklist Date: May 2026 Prepared By: Inkwell Forge — Automated Codebase Documentation Analysis Frameworks Assessed: GDPR · CCPA/CPRA · SOC 2 Type II · PCI-DSS v4.0 · WCAG 2.1 Level AA Control Mapping: ISO/IEC 27001:2022 Annex A · NIST Cybersecurity Framework v2.0

-This checklist covers 5 screen(s) of the commerce application:
+Scope: This checklist covers 5 screen(s) of the Commerce application:

 Screen Route